RndDotNet/HeadHunter.Client/README.md

 ### Current problems

-1. Employer field in Vacancy not implamented
-2. Metro stations in Vacancy address not implemented
+1. Metro stations in Vacancy address not implemented
-3. Languages field in Vacancy not implemented
+2. Languages field in Vacancy not implemented
-4. Search vacancies only by text, areas, professional roles and industries
+3. Search vacancies only by text, areas, professional roles and industries